About

 Pierre has been involved in formal and non-formal learning since 1985 and has worked at various education centres in North America and Europe.
 In 2003, Pierre launched PLAYLearnThink in order to promote the importance of play as a fundamental necessity for a healthy, engaging and fulfilling life.

 Pierre facilitates play training workshops for adults across Canada and in Europe.
 He is also invited to keynote on play, inquiry and learning at national and international conferences.
-To date 15,017 teachers, educators, recreation leaders, health care service providers, parents/caregivers and members of the general public have taken Pierre’s Play Ambassadors Oath.
+To date 15,290 teachers, educators, recreation leaders, health care service providers, parents/caregivers and members of the general public have taken Pierre’s Play Ambassadors Oath.
 Pierre also organizes and facilitates Adventure PlayDays in schools and in community spaces across Canada.
-To date, 14,985 children have enjoyed his PlayDays.
+To date, 15,045 children have enjoyed his PlayDays.
 Pierre has worked with ministries of education, school boards, municipalities, organizations and individuals to support them with their play provision.
 He appears in print, radio, TV and Web media in Canada and abroad and has authored a chapter on play in a book for parents.

 Pierre is the current past president of the Canadian branch of the International Play Association having served on the board from 2005 to 2021.
-He lives with his partner Susanne and their 14 year old son Tom (from whom he learns much) in an off-grid, straw bale house nestled within 20 hectares of the most beautiful natural playground: the Canadian Shield of Northern Ontario, where adventures abound and imagination soars.
+He lives with his partner Susanne and their 14 year old son Tom (from whom he learns much) in an off-grid, straw bale house nestled within the most beautiful natural playground: the Canadian Shield of Northern Ontario, where adventures abound and imagination soars.

 Pierre has spoken on the topic of play and learning for various audiences, most recently for: